- Wyoming does not maintain a list of eligible surplus lines insurers.

 - Wyoming does have an Export List (see Other Comments section #1).

-- Wyoming does have an industrial insured exemption (see Appendix C) which will remain in effect.
+- Wyoming does have an industrial insured exemption (see Appendix C) Additionally, Wyoming has adopted the NRRA exempt commercial purchaser exemption (W.S. § 26-11-104(b)).

 - Wyoming adopted NIMA (HB 242); however, the Board of Directors of NIMA voted on April 28, 2016 to discontinue operations and dissolve the NIMA, Inc. organization.
-The Surplus Lines Clearinghouse will continue to accept surplus lines filings and payments for Wyoming policies effective October 1, 2016 and after.
-Beginning October 1, 2016, all new and renewal multistate policies for Wyoming will be reported as single state policies through the Surplus Lines Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.
+Beginning October 1, 2016, all new and renewal multistate policies for Wyoming will be reported as single state policies through the SLAS Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.

 - Wyoming does not allow domestic surplus lines insurers in the state.